 The Pension Plan is a defined benefit contributory plan which covers eligible regular employees of Hydro One and its subsidiaries.
 The Pension Plan provides benefits based on highest three-year average pensionable earnings.
 For management employees who commenced employment on or after January 1, 2004, and for the Society of United Professionals (Society)-represented staff hired after November 17, 2005, benefits are based on highest five-year average pensionable earnings.
 After retirement, pensions are indexed to inflation.
-Membership in the Pension Plan was closed to management employees who were not eligible or had not irrevocably elected to join the Pension Plan as of September 30, 2015.
+Membership in the Pension Plan was closed to management employees who were not eligible to join the Pension Plan as of September 30, 2015.
 These employees are eligible to join the DC Plan.

 Company and employee contributions to the Pension Plan are based on actuarial reports, including valuations performed at least every three years, and actual or projected levels of pensionable earnings, as applicable.
-The most recent actuarial valuation was performed effective December 31, 2018 and filed on September 30, 2019.
-The new valuation is expected to be filed by no later than September 30, 2022, which may result in a change to the estimated contributions for 2022-2027.
-Total annual cash Pension Plan employer contributions for 2021 were \$62 million (2020 - \$57 million).
-Estimated annual Pension Plan employer contributions for the years 2022, 2023, 2024, 2025, 2026 and 2027 are approximately \$93 million, \$107 million, \$111 million, \$111 million, \$113 million and \$118 million respectively.
+The most recent actuarial valuation was performed effective December 31, 2021 and filed on September 26, 2022.
+Total annual cash Pension Plan employer contributions for 2022 were \$89 million (2021 - \$62 million).
+Estimated annual Pension Plan employer contributions for the years 2023, 2024, 2025, 2026 and 2027 are approximately \$91 million, \$101 million, \$103 million, \$106 million, and \$109 million, respectively.